Home / Whites and Sulphurs (Pieridae) / California Dogface (Zerene eurydice)

 Did You Know?

-• In 1977, a 13-cent postal stamp of the California dogface butterfly was released in the US, a specimen of which is still in the National Postal Museum.
+• In 1977, the U.S. celebrated this butterfly with a 13-cent postal stamp, a specimen of which resides in the National Postal Museum.

 California Dogface Butterfly Pictures